Smoothing the Transition to Heat Pumps, Part 2: Permitting and Inspections

 The City of Davis addressed the permit compliance issue by passing a “time-of-sale” ordinance requiring homeowners to verify home heating, ventilation, and air conditioning (HVAC) permits before transferring home titles.
 The program achieved its goal: only 5% of resale inspections found unpermitted HVAC installations.
 However, inspectors found no difference in the energy efficiency of permitted and unpermitted HVACs (mirroring findings of a statewide California Public Utilities Commission report).
 So although permits may be ensuring safety, they may not be adding much to energy efficiency.

 Many heat pumps are installed with the help of incentive programs that require contractors to obtain a permit.
-But as adoption of heat pumps trends up, many, if not most, will be installed without incentives, and without permits, absent any efforts to streamline the permitting process.
+But as adoption of heat pumps trends up, many, if not most, will be installed without incentives, and without permits, absent any efforts to simplify the permitting process.
 Most replacements occur when old appliances fail, and homeowners want fast solutions when they have no hot water or heating.

 Where Permitting Goes Wrong